 Jason Kuok is the first and only certified Water Sommelier in Macau and Hong Kong, yes, Water Sommelier.
 Born and raised in Macau, the thrill of adventure took Jason to Dallas, Las Vegas and Honolulu.
-It was however during a holiday in Los Angeles that his interest and natural curiosity for water and the elements behind it was piqued.
+It was however during a holiday in Los Angeles that his interest and natural curiosity for water and the elements behind it were piqued.

 Water is a basic need and the human body is comprised of nearly 60% of it.
 It is vital to consume enough water to keep us alive.
-And while we think that water is simply water and that it is tasteless, Jason debunks that myth and explains, “There is a world of difference in water depending on terroir.
+And while we think that water is simply water and that it is tasteless, Jason debunks that myth and explains, “There is a world of difference in water depending on the terroir.
 It is defined as the geographical area that the water goes through before settling in an aquifer.
 The mineral composition of the water in each specific region comprises its unique blend.
 Calcium, Magnesium, Sodium, and Iron are the 4 prominent minerals that we can actually taste from water.
 Each has a different threshold, of course, water sommelier is trained to detect the slightest difference amongst it.
 The minerals mentioned will definitely have a drastic effect on your meal, your cup of coffee, wine, and tea”.

 With his natural curiosity, Jason noticed how the water tasted different because of mineral composition as the factor of dessert living was a huge aspect source of water.
 It was during his weekend trips to Los Angeles that he discovered the water tasted distinctively different as well.
 With a background in hospitality, he continues to explore the world of water.